lamdu/lamdu.github.io/blog-in-progress/Editor-Affects-Language-Design.markdown

-In all examples above, the ["logical-or"](https://en.wikipedia.org/wiki/Logical_disjunction) operator (`||`/`or`), [short-circuits](https://en.wikipedia.org/wiki/Short-circuit_evaluation).
+In all examples above, the ["logical-or"](https://en.wikipedia.org/wiki/Logical_disjunction) operator (`||`/`or`) [short-circuits](https://en.wikipedia.org/wiki/Short-circuit_evaluation).
 That means that the computation on its right hand side does not get evaluated if the expression on its left hand side evaluates to `True`.

-First let's describe the difference between the Haskell and C++ examples above, which look exactly the same:
+First let's describe the difference between the Haskell and C++ examples above, which on the surface look exactly the same:
-* In C++ the `||` operator is a built-in language primitive and such operators cannot be defined by users and libraries.
+* In C++ the `||` operator is a built-in language primitive and such operators cannot be defined by users or libraries.
   In C, user-defined operators do not support short-circuiting (The same holds for Python).
-* In Haskell, the `||` operator is defined in the standard library and can be reimplemented by users.
+* In Haskell, the `||` operator is actually defined in the standard library (so it can be implemented by users).
 Haskell supports this because it has "pervasive lazyness" - this means that expressions only get evaluated when their values are needed.
   Instead of getting the values of the arguments to a function, it actually